Pi Cluster Documentation

 • Step 2: Locate kiali client credentials

-Under the Credentials tab you will now be able to locate kiali client’s secret.
+Under the Credentials tab you will now be able to locate Kiali client’s secret.

 kiali-keycloak-4